AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/configure-btree-clean-up-job.md

 ---
 # Configure B-tree clean up for On-Premise Service

-Set up the B-tree cleanup job and manage the settings for Guides B-tree deletion to keep your system optimized and storage clean.
+Set up the B-tree cleanup job and manage the `Guides B-tree deletion` setting to keep your system optimized and storage clean.

 ## Configure B-tree clean up job